-The LAPD Transmitter (within the Transmit DS3 HDLC Controller Block) allows the user to transmit path maintenance data link (PMDL) messages to the remote terminal via the outbound DS3 Frames.
-In this case the message bits are inserted into and carried by the 3 DL bit fields of F-Frame #5 within each DS3 M-frame.
-The on-chip LAPD transmitter supports both the 76 byte and 82 byte length message formats, and the Framer IC allocates 88 bytes of onchip RAM (e.g., the Transmit LAPD Message buffer) to store the message to be transmitted.
-The message format complies with ITU-T Q.921 (LAP-D) protocol with different addresses and is presented below in Figure 62.
+The LAPD Transmitter within the Transmit DS3 HDLC Controller Block allows the user to transmit Path Maintenance Data Link (PMDL) messages to the remote terminal via the outbound DS3 Frames.
+The message bits are inserted into and carried by the 3 DL bit fields of F-Frame #5 within each DS3 M-frame.
+The on-chip LAPD transmitter supports both the 76 byte and 82 byte length message formats and the Framer allocates 88 bytes of on-chip RAM (e.g., the Transmit LAPD Message buffer) to store the message to be transmitted.
+The message format complies with ITU-T Q.921 (LAP-D) protocol with different addresses and is presented below in Figure 49.